oVirt/ovirt-site/source/feature/design/storagelivemigration.html.md

 ##### Watermark and LV Extend

 On block domains VDSM is monitoring the qemu-kvm process watermark on the disks (how much space is actually used on the block devices).
+During the mirroring the logical volumes extension should be replicated on the destination (with a 20% size increase because of the bitmap used during mirroring).